-- Continue regular annual lake, pond, and tributary sampling. - a.
-Consider including spring and fall samples during turnover events when these systems are most vulnerable to external and internal material loading. - b.
-Collect bottom grab samples of phosphorus in August and September to monitor and quantify the impact of internal phosphorus loading because of low oxygen conditions. - c.
-Collect winter DO-temperature profiles and epicore sampling of key parameters in February (it has been shown that biological and chemical processes that occur over winter dictate the productivity of lakes in summer). - d.
-Supplement monitoring efforts by adding a July sampling event for Kezar Lake and ponds to better assess seasonal (summer) water quality during the most productive time of the year. - Continue to deploy and maintain a string of continuous dissolved oxygen and temperature loggers on a buoy line at the upper and lower basins of Kezar Lake (seek funding for 2019 and beyond). - Continue to deploy and maintain water level and temperature loggers in the lower basin, the Kezar outlet stream, and the seven tributaries. - a.
+- Collect sediment samples for analysis of aluminum, iron, and phosphorus in all ponds and the lower bay. - Investigate Boulder Brook for possible human-sourced pollution to the stream. - Continue to deploy and maintain a string of continuous dissolved oxygen and temperature loggers on a buoy line at the upper and lower basins of Kezar Lake (seek funding for 2021 and beyond). - Continue to deploy and maintain water level and temperature loggers in the lower basin, the Kezar outlet stream, and the seven tributaries. - a.
 Consider upgrading all existing stream sites to water level and temperature monitoring (pending a sustainable funding source). - b.
-Consider deploying other continuous loggers (e.g., specific conductivity, turbidity, etc.) at existing stream sites (pending a sustainable funding source), most especially Beaver and Great Brooks to monitor for potential changes in water quality during and after the timber harvest in the White Mountain National Forest. - c.
-Ensure a sustainable funding program is in place to continue water level and temperature monitoring at existing stream sites. - Continue the pH-alkalinity tributary study that includes samples for aluminum and calcium, and determine the potential impact of these parameters on aquatic organisms. - Conduct stream macroinvertebrate analysis to determine macroinvertebrate richness and abundance during stream baseflow periods (late August late September).
+Consider deploying other continuous loggers (e.g., specific conductivity, turbidity, pH, etc.) at existing stream sites (pending a sustainable funding source), most especially Beaver and Great Brooks to monitor for potential changes in water quality during and after any timber harvests in the White Mountain National Forest. - c.
+Ensure a sustainable funding program is in place to continue water level and temperature monitoring at existing stream sites. - Continue the pH-alkalinity tributary study that includes samples for aluminum and calcium and determine the potential impact of these parameters on aquatic organisms. - Conduct stream macroinvertebrate analysis to determine macroinvertebrate richness and abundance during stream baseflow periods (late August late September).
 This monitoring will provide baseline data for these streams and can be replicated on a five-year (or more) cycle. - Develop a watershed management plan for the lake that summarizes water quality conditions, sets a water quality goal, and details next steps for improvements.